 St. Paul’s Child Care Center, a separate and distinct 501(C)3 not for profit organization, and St. Paul’s Church share common values around the care and growth of young children.
 STPCCC provides care for children from 8 weeks to 5 years and is proud to offer full day Universal Pre-Kindergarten.
 The Center is a Pathways accredited, non-denominational center that values the uniqueness of each child, honors the preferences and customs that families bring with them, and seeks ways to share family traditions.

-St. Paul’s provides shelter, meals and a caring environment to families that have been temporarily displaced while they seek housing and employment.
-St. Paul's will host RAIHN during the following weeks in 2019: September 8 to September 15 or November 25 to December 1 (includes Thanksgiving).
+St. Paul's works with Family Promise of Greater Rochester (formerly RAIHN) to provide shelter, meals and a caring environment to families that have been temporarily displaced while they seek housing and employment.